A World Of Her Own

 |

-The Beatles are awarded MBEs in the Queen's birthday honours list.
-The "fab four" go to Buckingham Palace to be invested with their medals on Tuesday, 26th October.
+The Beatles are awarded MBEs in The Queen's Birthday Honours List announced on 12th June.
+The "Fab Four" go to Buckingham Palace to be invested with their medals on Tuesday, 26th October.
 Several previous recipients return their awards in protest.

 On 18th June the UK government announces plans to set a blood alcohol limit for drivers.
 The new Road Safety Bill, which set a limit of 80mg of alcohol in 100cc of blood, was introduced in January 1966.